dmohana1504/ETL-off-a-SQS-Queue/README.md

 ## Recovering Original Data

-Given that we're using SHA-256 for masking, direct decryption isn't possible.
-For data recovery, one could consider maintaining a secure mapping or storing original data encrypted in a separate database.
-Only a handful with special privileges would have the keys to this treasure.
+Given the use of SHA-256 for masking, direct decryption isn't feasible.
+For data recovery, consider maintaining a secure mapping or storing the original encrypted data separately.
+Restricted individuals would have exclusive access.

+## Contributions & Feedback

+I am open to contributions and feedback to refine this solution further.
+Feel free to raise issues or suggest improvements.